Developer: SCE Santa Monica Studios

 Well, here it is.
 After waiting 3 years we finally get the ending to one of the best video game series ever created.
 The biggest question that people have is if the game is enough to stand on its own out of the other next-generation games.
 The answer is yes, so let’s get down to it.

 The combat is what has the biggest upgrades.
-No longer are you confined to having all your magic items come from your magic meter.
+No longer are you confined to having all your magic items come from your magic meter?
 There are a ton more weapons (four in total) to get, and each weapon has its own magic attack instead of collecting them separately.
-The Blades of Exile (yes the name has changed again) have the Spartan Army attack, the Nemean Cestus have a pounding attack, Hades Hooks that let you summon different creatures and a whip type weapon that sends electric shocks.
+The Blades of Exile (yes the name has changed again) have the Spartan Army attack, the Nemean Cestus have a pounding attack, Hades Hooks that let you summon different creatures, and a whip-type weapon that sends electric shocks.
 All the weapons are similar to the Blades of Exile, and the Blade of Olympus is now used during Rage of Sparta mode (yes it’s changed and everything turns black).
-There is now an item meter which is used for your bow, Helios head, and Hermes shoes.
+There is now an item meter that is used for your bow, Helios head, and Hermes shoes.
 All these items sound crazy, but let me explain.

 The bow lets you set certain things on fire and is mainly used during the beginning of the game, but not so much later on.
 The Helios head is used to reveal secrets and blind enemies, and the Hermes shoes are used during wall running sections.
 The grappling hook still exists, but all of these changes let you use all your items and weapons all the time, and don’t rely so much on just magic.
 Some other changes to combat were made so everything feels more fluid and you never have to stop fighting no matter where you are.
 You can evade in the air, there is now a grapple attack that pulls you towards your enemy in the air or on the ground.
 The combat system is just super fun to use now, and all the additions perfect the combat system and make a fitting end to the trilogy.

-The QTE’s are still intact, but with a bit of a change.
+The QTEs are still intact, but with a bit of a change.
 They appear on the edge of the screen according to the controller layout so you can now watch what’s going on.
-Using your peripheral vision is to see these really help keep you have drawn in, so you don’t have to concentrate so much on the buttons.
+Using your peripheral vision to see these really help keep you drew in, so you don’t have to concentrate so much on the buttons.
 It is a little confusing at first, but after a while, you will get used to it.
-The QTE’s are also better placed especially during boss fights.
-You really feel like your making the big kill this time around with a new camera angle that lets you see in a POV of the enemy your pummeling or in Kratos’ view.
+The QTEs are also better placed especially during boss fights.
+You really feel like you’re making the big kill this time around with a new camera angle that lets you see in a POV of the enemy you pummeling or in Kratos’ view.
 This adds to the cinematic excitement and brutality of that game.

 The puzzles in the game are what you would expect from a God of War game: Clever, fun, and unique.
 Just like all God of War games, some puzzles are an entire level with little puzzles within that, and Daedalus’s labyrinth is one example.
 They aren’t as confusing as the last two games, and are easier to figure out, but just as clever, and some puzzles are now part of the environment so timing and speed are of the essence.